JuanPmf/MallCostumersAnalysis/README.md

 # **MallCostumersAnalysis**

-  ## Customers Segmentation and Clustering using Pandas, Seaborn and Kmeans
+  ## Customers Segmentation and Clustering

+    Univariate, bivariate, and multivariate analysis using Pandas, Seaborn, and Kmeans